Summary: Yet another Sark offspring enters the picture to save Sydney’s life.

 “Julian,” the woman began in a soft British accent icily.
 “How nice to see you again.”

-Mr. Sark stared at his baby sister with a sort of brotherly malevolence.
+Mr. Sark stared at his baby sister with a brotherly malevolence.
 “Germaine.
 Are you going to invite me in?”

 “Of course not,” she replied curtly, her arm firmly on the doorknob, ready to slam it shut again.
 “I haven’t seen you in over ten years and you expect me to welcome you into my home with open arms?
 If I may be so forward, what the hell are you doing here?”